 The mechanism of ADR is being evolved and many new methods of resolving disputes are emerging throughout the world.
 Many arbitral organisations handle amiable composition as an additional alternative for dispute resolution.
-Amiable composition is different from conciliation in the sense that in this method the parties delegate the resolution of their dispute on third parties called amiable compositeurs and undertake to accept any decision adopted by them.
+Amiable composition is different from conciliation in the sense that in this methods the parties delegate the resolution of their dispute on third parties called amiable compositeurs and undertake to accept any decision adopted by them.
 Many organisations e.g. Bogota Chambers of Commerce, provide special training in the field of amiable composition.
 A professional like Chartered Accountant, Company Secretary and others can profitably explore this area and add values to the services they render to their clients.

-AS A COUNSEL
+AS AN COUNSEL.

-Of late, there is a move all over the world to encourage professionals and experts like, Chartered Accountants, Company Secretaries, Engineers, Advocates etc. to play an active role in Arbitral process.
+Of late, there is a move all over the world to encourage professionals and experts like, Chartered Accountants, Company Secretaries, Engineers, advocates etc. To play an active role in

+Arbitral process.
 The objective of arbitration is to provide expedient, efficient and economical justice to the aggrieved parties as it is felt that too much lawyering defeats the very purpose of arbitration.

-A Chartered Accountant and a Company Secretary can equip themselves to enter into the field with considerable advantage.
+A Chartered Accountant can equip himself to enter into the field with considerable advantage.

-A Chartered Accountant and a Company Secretary normally represent the cases of their clients before various authorities including the ITAT, Company Law Benches, SEBI, RBI, etc. They can definitely specialise in arbitration matters particularly those connected with breach of contracts, insurance claims, loss of profit, securities fraud, Commercial disputes, rights of properties, Lease transactions, etc. and represent their clients in Arbitration Proceedings.
+A Chartered Accountant normally represents the cases of his clients before various authorities including the ITAT, Company Law Benches, SEBI, RBI, etc. He can definitely specialise in arbitration matters particularly those connected with breach of contracts, insurance claims, loss of profit, securities fraud, Commercial disputes, rights of properties, Lease transactions, etc. And represent his clients in Arbitration Proceedings.